xenomedia/dashboard-connector-wp/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Xeno Dashboard is a plugin that connects with Jira, Slack and the Xeno Rest API.
+Dashboard Connector WP is a plugin that connects with Jira, Slack and the Xeno Rest API.

 ## Description ##